V-Sekai/manuals/decisions/ai-assisted-proposal-style-guide.md

 4. **Keep Consistent Headers**: Please be sure to adhere to the header structure provided in the template to ensure consistency across documents.

-5. **Bolded Headers** Do not recommend bolding headers due to noise.
+5. **Avoid Bolded Headers** Do not recommend bolding headers due to noise.

 ## The Benefits